 This vaccine, given to dogs upon intake, protects against what is commonly called ‘kennel cough’ in dogs.
 This is an upper respiratory illness easily spread where lots of dogs gather.

-If your dog starts to develop cold-like symptoms, keep him quiet and entice him to eat.
+If your dog starts to develop cold-like symptoms, keep them quiet and entice them to eat.
 The best cure for kennel cough, like the common cold is time, good care and love.
 If your pet has green mucus discharge or has signs of being seriously ill with pneumonia your veterinarian may want to provide antibiotics.

 A preventive dose of medicine to eliminate roundworms and hookworms was given to all dogs and cats.
 Continued treatment and other types of parasite control may be provided by your veterinarian depending on your pet’s needs.